A growth mindset is a belief that with effort and dedication, you can alter your life and who you are as a person.

 The next 10 tips will show you how to develop a growth mindset in no time:

-1. Develop a growth mindset by getting a purpose
+1. Develop a growth mindset by finding your purpose

 “Recognizing that you are not where you want to be is a starting point to begin changing your life.”